Anisha-Singrodia/UKF-orientation-tracking/README.md

 We treat the Vicon data as the “ground-truth”.
 We developed the UKF for the IMU data and used the Vicon data for calibration and tuning of this filter.

-The IMU datasets are present in the imu folder.
+The IMU datasets are present in the imu folder and vicon dataset is present in vicon folder.
 The estimate_rot.py tracks the orientation using the IMU data and UKF.

 Results: